 Traveling Solo To Finding Your Path In Life

 Why should you travel alone if you are searching for your path in life?

 Traveling alone can bring out who you are inside.
 I believe getting to know who you are within opens the doors to get everything else you want in your life.
 It can really be that simple.

 Putting yourself in situations where you may feel a bit awkward or uncomfortable allows you the opportunity to grow.
-There is no better way to get out of your comfort zone than traveling alone.
+But, there is no better way to get out of your comfort zone than traveling alone.

-I realize traveling alone could sound downright dull, and appealing in no way.
+I realize traveling alone could sound downright dull and unappealing.
 But, think about how exciting it could be to try it just to see what happens.
-The saying of you won’t know until you try is a saying I use often.
+The saying “you won’t know until you try” is saying I use often.